hashicorp/consul/website/source/docs/guides/minikube.md

 # ...
 ```

-Within our `dashboard` application, we can access the `counting` service by communicating with `localhost:9001` as seen on line 19.
+Within our `dashboard` application, we can access the `counting` service by communicating with `localhost:9001` as seen on the last line of this snippet.
 Here we are looking at an environment variable that is specific to the Go application running in a container in this Pod.
 Instead of providing an IP address or even a Consul service URL, we tell the application to talk to `localhost:9001` where our local end of the proxy is ready and listening.
-Because of the annotation on line 9, we know that an instance of the `counting` service is on the other end.
+Because of the annotation to `counting:9001` earlier, we know that an instance of the `counting` service is on the other end.

 This is what is happening in the cluster and over the network when we view the `dashboard` service in the browser.

+-> TIP: The full source code for the Go-based web services and all code needed to build the Docker images are available in the [repo](https://github.com/hashicorp/demo-consul-101).

 ## Task 3: Use Consul Connect

+### Step 1: Create an Intention that Denies All Service Communication by Default

 For a final task, let's take this a step further by restricting service communication with intentions.
 We don't want any service to be able to communicate with any other service; only the ones we specify.